kubeshop/nordictestingdays-2022/README.md

 2. Set up port-forwarding and access through browser / CURL locally

-You now have petstore running in local kubernetes cluster - run the following command to expose it from your cluster so you can access it through your browser:
+You now have Petstore running in local kubernetes cluster - run the following command to expose it from your cluster so you can access it through your browser:

 ```